wrengit/Recipe-Book/README.md

 Flask-login requires the use of a 'User' model, which uses a ORM/DRM to define the schema.
 I initially used MongoEngine as an ORM.
 Whilst trying to implement features, I found that MongoEngine was not active and not being worked on to update with the latest MongoDB updates.

-I found the Flask-wtf and wtform documentation very difficult to grasp, and found implementing custom widgets to render additional form areas and HTML classes too complicated.
+I found the Flask-wtf and wtforms documentation very difficult to grasp, and found implementing custom widgets to render additional form areas and HTML classes too complicated.
 To work round this, the site uses JS to add buttons, classes, and change layouts after the page has initially loaded.
 This feels a bit 'hacky', and is noticeable to the end user when a form, particularly the edit/post recipe form, loads.

 ## DB Schema